 Several studies pointed out that good level of spatial skills are a key aspect for success in engineering degrees as well as professional careers [1, 2].
-An engineer should be capable of creating a mental image of an object and see mentally the different perspectives of it for finding out the relations between this object and another one or any other person in space.
+An engineer should be capable of creating a mental image of an object and see mentally the different perspectives of it for finding out the relations between Cristina Roca González Melchor García Domínguez Departamento de Cartografía y Expresión Gráfica en la Ingeniería.
+Universidad de Las Palmas de Gran Canaria Las Palmas de Gran Canaria, Spain Email:[croca, mgarcia]@dcegi.ulpgc.es this object and another one or any other person in space.
 These skills are very important in the whole process design since the starting phase until the final prototype so improvement of spatial abilities and their successful application is an important research theme on engineering education.
-In this field, an investigation subject is the link between spatial skills and gender as women usually have lower levels of these skills which have an influence on their access to engineering degrees such as civil, electrical, mechanical or computer engineering,